 Will there be continuing education credits?
 Yes.
 CEUs will be available for certified arborists (ISA and MCA), and there will be CTSP and pesticide credits for applicable sessions.

-All sessions will take place from 8:30 am – 3:00 pm in Sturbridge, MA.
+All sessions will take place from 8:30 am – 3:00 pm in Worcester, MA.
 Pre-registration for entire course is required.

 - Tree Warden 101 – roles, responsibilities, and work priorities